In this article, you will learn how to submit one-off remuneration to DATEV via DATEV export with LODAS and wages and salaries.

 Note

-An existing DATEV template (Bewegungsdaten (Standard)) is used to import one-time compensation data into Lohn und Gehalt.
+An existing DATEV template (Transaction Data (Standard)) is used to import one-time remuneration data into wages and salaries.
 If your payroll manager has adjusted this template, the data import from Personio may have error messages.
 If this is the case, your payroll manager can download the template again in the sidebar of the article to ensure a successful import.